DilanCF/CMSC412_notes/lecture/Lecture20.md

 Want to keep them for short times, therefore we send pulses

-Pulse times depend on how long it takes to get recieved
+Pulse times depend on how long it takes to get received

-How does the reciever smaple the pulse at the right time?
+How does the receiver sample the pulse at the right time?

-If not exminig, pulse comes and is not seen
+If not examining, pulse comes and is not seen

-IN any communcation, both parties must agree for any communcation to take place
+IN any communication, both parties must agree for any communication to take place

-When you are talking aobut comms on a bus, have multiple wires and signals available and build HW capabilites to be able to send signals and he like
+When you are talking about communications on a bus, have multiple wires and signals available and build HW capabilities to be able to send signals and he like

 Receiver is always watching the line

-caled a handshake!
+Called a handshake!

-Handshake goes on at Low lwvwl
+Handshake goes on at low level

-Better ww know what goes on at loweer level better we can understand highr level stuff
+Better we know what goes on at lower level better we can understand higher level stuff

 What should we send?
 1b at a time?
 * Nearly all internet connections are serial

-Multiple bits: Bus better have multiple parallel partss
+Multiple bits: Bus better have multiple parallel parts

-Mupltiple parts, what should we send?
+Multiple parts, what should we send?
-* Something consistent of the sender and reciever
+* Something consistent of the sender and receiver

 Want to comm. info or data

 Data may be in b, B, etc.

-Make bus where staa is sent as bytes
+Make bus where data is sent as bytes

-Sender may want to say what the reciever hould do
+Sender may want to say what the receiver should do

-hich of the deviec on the bus should the data be written on
+Which of the devices on the bus should the data be written on

-Only one deivce at a time?
+Only one device at a time?

 Multiple devices: No need for multiple busses
 * Must identify devices by way of more lines